 We’d love to hear your own tips and experiences

-Our next session takes place on 28 April from 17:30 to 18:30.
-We’re welcoming Deb Kelly, a Mindfulness coach who trained with MIND.
-We invite everyone to stay around for about 30 minutes after the session proper for a chance to chat.
+We invite everyone to stay around for about 30 minutes after the session for a chance to chat freely.
 If there are particular topics that you think are important and you’d like us to cover in future sessions, let us know! and please add your comments below.